BRAVE NEW WORLD ?

 After taking soma, one can apparently drift pleasantly off to sleep.
 Bernard Marx, for instance, takes four tablets of soma to pass away a long plane journey to the Reservation in New Mexico.
 When they arrive at the Reservation, Bernard's companion, Lenina, swallows half a gramme of soma when she begins to tire of the Warden's lecture, "with the result that she could now sit, serenely not listening, thinking of nothing at all".
 Such a response suggests the user's sensibilities are numbed rather than heightened.
 In BNW, people resort to soma when they feel depressed, angry or have intrusive negative thoughts.
 They take it because their lives, like society itself, are empty of spirituality or higher meaning.
 Soma keeps the population comfortable with their lot.

 Soma also shows physiological tolerance.
 Linda, the Savage's mother, takes too much: up to twenty grammes a day.
 Taken in excess, soma acts as a respiratory depressant.
 Linda eventually dies of an overdose.
-This again suggests that Huxley models soma more on opiates than the sort of clinically valuable mood-brightener which subverts the hedonic treadmill of negative feedback mechanisms in the CNS.
+This again suggests that Huxley models soma more on opiates than the sort of clinically valuable mood-brightener which subverts and recalibrates the hedonic treadmill of negative feedback mechanisms in the CNS.
 The parallel to be drawn with opiates is admittedly far from exact.
 Unlike soma, good old-fashioned heroin is bad news for your sex life.
 But like soma, it won't sharpen your wits.

 Even today, the idea that chemically-driven happiness must dull and pacify is demonstrably false.
 Mood-boosting psychostimulants are likely to heighten awareness.
 They increase self-assertiveness.
 On some indices, and in low doses, stimulants can improve intellectual performance.
 Combat-troops on both sides in World War Two, for instance, were regularly given amphetamines.
 This didn't make them nicer or gentler or dumber.
 Dopaminergic power-drugs tend to increase willpower, wakefulness and action.
 "Serenics", by contrast, have been researched by the military and the pharmaceutical industry.
 They may indeed exert a quiescent effect - ideally on the enemy.
 But variants could also be used on, or by, one's own troops to induce fearlessness.